• Home

 Understanding SDR and Its Impact on PPR Pipe Performance in the UAE

-In the UAE, piping systems must operate reliably under:
+In the UAE, piping systems operate under extreme conditions that push materials to their limits:

-This guide explains SDR in PPR and PPR-CT pipes, how it works, and why it is essential for long-term performance in UAE conditions
+This guide explores SDR in PPR and PPR-CT piping systems, how it influences performance, and why it is a critical design factor in UAE projects.

-What SDR (Standard Dimension Ratio) Means in PPR & PPR-CT Piping
+What SDR (Standard Dimension Ratio) Means in PPR and PPR-CT Pipes

 SDR = Outside Diameter ÷ Wall Thickness